danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 }
 ```

-The `style` parameter lets you modify the message style, like the colors, spacings etc. However, this only styles the message itself, not the notification.
-For that, we can use a `SystemNotificationStyle`.
+The `style` parameter lets you modify the message style, colors, spacings etc. However, this only styles the message, not the notification.
+For that, use a `SystemNotificationStyle`.

 ## How to style a system notification